ltiao/honours-thesis-old/README.md

 - thesis
 - notes: where you type up ideas as you think of them.
 Consists primarily IPython notebook notes
 - bibliography.bib: bibtex file to be shared across documents
+- figures: figures to be shared across documents
-- resources: to keep electronic copies of reference material
+- literature: to keep electronic copies of reference material
     + papers
     + misc